ING Asia sale raises regulatory hackles, may frustrate Dutch seller

-HONG KONG As ING's sale of its $7 billion Asia business enters the final stages, regulatory risks in Malaysia and Thailand remain a headache for potential buyers and could delay the region's biggest insurance M&A deal.
+HONG KONG, Aug 15 As ING's sale of its $7 billion Asia business enters the final stages, regulatory risks in Malaysia and Thailand remain a headache for potential buyers and could delay the region's biggest insurance M&A deal.

 The regulatory uncertainty is yet another stumbling block for ING as the Dutch bank and insurer seeks to dispose of its Asia insurance units to help repay a bailout from the Dutch government during the 2008 financial crisis.